Ujwal-23/Chatbot-for-FAQs/README.md

 ## Features

-- **Dynamic Content**: Fetches FAQs from a JSON file, allowing for easy updates without modifying the HTML.
+- **Dynamic Content**: Fetches faqs from a JSON file, allowing for easy updates without modifying the HTML.
 - **Interactive UI**: Displays questions and answers dynamically, enhancing user engagement.
 - **Responsive Design**: The layout adapts to various screen sizes for a better user experience on mobile devices.

 ## Technologies Used

-- **HTML**: Used to structure the webpage, providing a clear layout for the FAQ section.
+- **HTML**: Used to structure the webpage, providing a clear layout for the faq section.
 - **CSS**: For styling the webpage, including colors, fonts, and layout to make it visually appealing.
-- **JavaScript**: Handles the logic for fetching the FAQ data from the JSON file and updating the DOM to display the information.
+- **JavaScript**: Handles the logic for fetching the faq data from the JSON file and updating the DOM to display the information.
-- **JSON**: Format used to store the FAQ data, making it easy to read and modify.
+- **JSON**: Format used to store the faq data, making it easy to read and modify.

 ## Installation